Albert F. Canwell: Career

 Canwell became a general assignment news reporter for International News Service (INS), for whom he covered such fare as ongoing labor disputes in the Detroit auto industry and the 1933 Chicago World's Fair.
 He continued to maintain a home base in Yakima throughout this period.

 In covering the sometimes sensational labor strife in the Upper Midwest during the Great Depression era, Canwell again came face to face with radical labor organizers, this time in the orbit of the Communist Party, USA.
 In the process of interviewing auto workers, Canwell began to observe what he believed was dissonance between the actual perspective of rank-and-file workers, who in general did not express "any resistance to management that had substance" and the agenda of the union leadership.
 Canwell felt that the turmoil was "created by professional radicals who were, in general, Communists and Communist-trained labor leaders."
 He later declared: I don't think there would be any organized activity back here in the labor field in the way of strikes without the Communist experts working there.
 I remember discussing the thing with John L. Lewis...[and] he, among others, said that the ablest organizers and the ablest leadership in labor was provided by the Communist element; they specialized in it."
 Canwell emerged as a dedicated conservative Republican, viewing the New Deal of President Franklin D. Roosevelt as "a socialist venture and a repudiation of our free-enterprise, capitalist system."
 He would remain a committed anti-communist for the rest of his life.

-In 1938, Canwell returned to his native Spokane, motivated to do so by his co-thinker Ashley Holden, political editor of the Spokane Spokesman-Review.
+In 1938, Canwell returned to his native Spokane, motivated to do so by his friend Ashley Holden, political editor of the Spokane Spokesman-Review.
 In addition to his written journalism, Canwell began developing as a photo-journalist, taking numerous photographs of prominent people.
 He also began systematically collecting and organizing files of radical publications and maintaining research notes on leading participants in the radical movement.

 In the early 1940s, Canwell worked as the chief of the Spokane County Identification Bureau, attached to the Spokane County Sheriff's Office, replacing an individual who had been called up for military service during World War II.
 He also simultaneously worked for one year with the Identification Office of the Federal Narcotics Bureau.
 Although he anticipated being drafted himself, Canwell was never called into military service during the war years.

 With the end of the war Canwell left the employ of the Sheriff's Office and took up life as a small scale cattle rancher.